numpy/numpy/doc/source/reference/c-api/strings.rst

     .. c:member:: char has_string_na

-        1 if the missing string object (if any) is a string, 0 otherwise.
+        1 if the missing string object (if any) is a string (bytes for ByteStringDType), 0 otherwise.

     .. c:member:: char array_owned

-        1 if an array owns the StringDType instance, 0 otherwise.
+        1 if an array owns the dtype instance, 0 otherwise.

     .. c:member:: npy_static_string default_string

         The default string to use in operations.
-If the missing string object is a string, this will contain the string data for the missing string.
+If the missing string object is a string (bytes for ByteStringDType), this will contain the string data for the missing string.

     .. c:member:: npy_static_string na_name